The 2.3 GHz continuum survey of the GEM project: Conclusions and future prospects

-The results presented in this article summarize one of the main phases in the developing of the GEM project, which started with the total intensity \fa\ survey of Torres et al.~(\cite{Torres96}) and is currently dedicated to polarisation measurements of the Galactic foreground at \fd.
-With observations at \fd\ already into the second year of observations from the Brazilian site, we are scheduling the release of the first GEM polarisation survey for 2008.
-Combined with the \fd\ polarization survey of our Portuguese collaborators, we hope to provide the CMB community with susbtantial feedback to improve the study cases of milestone experiments like the Planck satellite mission and future CMB polarisation experiments.
-Plans to engage our efforts into a follow-up polarisation experiment at \fe\ will most likely begin to take shape in the near future, while the preparation of spectral index maps between the four working frequencies of the project (\fa, \fb, \fc\ and \fd) promises yet to reveal an astrophysically interesting scenario for increasing our knowledge and understanding of the nature and composition of the synchrotron component of the Galactic emission.
+The results presented in this article summarize one of the main phases in the developing of the GEM project, which started with the total intensity 408\thinspace{MHz}\ survey of Torres et al.~(\cite{Torres96}) and is currently dedicated to polarization and total intensity measurements of the Galactic foreground at 5\thinspace{GHz}.
+The preparation of spectral index maps between the four working frequencies of the project (408\thinspace{MHz}, 1465\thinspace{MHz}, 2.3\thinspace{GHz}, and 5\thinspace{GHz}) promises yet to reveal an astrophysically interesting scenario for increasing our knowledge and understanding of the nature and composition of Galactic emission.